jkalleberg/DV-TrioTrain/README.md

 <a name="background"></a>

 ### Background
 Default DeepVariant models were only trained on human data.
 Our work developing DeepVariant-TrioTrain (DV-TT) illustrates the limitations of applying models built exclusively with human-genome datasets in other species.
 Previous work built species-specific DeepVariant models for [mosquito genomes](https://google.github.io/deepvariant/posts/2018-12-05-improved-non-human-variant-calling-using-species-specific-deepvariant-models/), and the [endangered Kākāpō parot](https://www.biorxiv.org/content/10.1101/2022.10.22.513130v1.full).
-However, previous research has not assessed re-training DV with other non-human mammalian species.
-DV-TrioTrain is the first tool to reproducably expand training DV into non-human, mammalian genomes.
+However, DV-TrioTrain is the first tool to reproducably expand training DV into non-human, mammalian genomes.

 DV-TrioTrain v0.8 currently supports initializing a new DV model with one the following:
 *   the default, human DV v1.4 format (includes the insert size channel)